hithomasmorelli/Deezer-to-Spotify/Readme.md

 # Deezer to Spotify Playlist Transfer Tool

-This Python script will (soon) transfer your Deezer playlists to Spotify.
+This Python script will transfer your Deezer playlists to Spotify.
 It is heavily based on [@iloveicedgreentea's repo](https://github.com/iloveicedgreentea/GPM-to-Spotify) for doing the same thing with Google Play Music.

 ***This script is very clanky, so beware & treat it with care.***